noClaps/blog/packages/docs/src/content/docs/gallery.md

     ```

 2.  ```sh
-    bun install
+    npm install
-    bun dev:gallery
+    npm run dev:gallery
     ```

-    Then open `localhost:3000` in your browser to see the live preview of the site.
+    Then open `localhost:4321` in your browser to see the live preview of the site.

 3.  ```sh
-    bun build:gallery
+    npm run build:gallery
     ```

     This will build the site and place it in `packages/gallery/dist/`.